-Theo also offers monthly classes on chocolate pairings with cheese or whisky, and even truffle making lessons.
+Theo also offers monthly classes on chocolate pairings with cheese or whiskey, and even truffle-making lessons.

 If you’re not interested in a tour or class, you can also stop by any time to sample their unique and delicious chocolate bars and they are available for purchase as well.

 Visit a National Park right in the heart of downtown Seattle at the Klondike Gold Rush National Historic Park.
-You can visit the park for free from 10 am to 5 pm daily to learn about Seattle’s history and the role the city played in the Klondike Gold Rush.
+You can visit the park for free from 10 am to 5 pm daily to learn about Seattle’s history and the city’s role in the Klondike Gold Rush.

-They also offer guided tours of Seattle’s oldest neighborhood in Pioneer Square District.
+They also offer guided tours of Seattle’s oldest neighborhood in the Pioneer Square District.

 King County Metro offers an affordable shuttle service to at least 4 different routes as of the 2019 season in the immediate area surrounding Seattle in the warmer months.